jackyzha0/jackyzha0.github.io/content/thoughts/public-goods.md

 1. non-excludable: it’s extremely difficult to stop someone from using the good, like roads and bridges
 2. non-rivalrous:  it’s abundant, and one person’s use of the good doesn’t substantially reduce the amount left for someone else (e.g. there’s more than enough air to go around)

+It costs the same to produce for one person as it is for everyone else, and one cannot prevent people from accessing this.

 Static [open source](posts/paid-open-source.md) (code that anyone can copy off the internet) is an example of a public good.
 Another example of these are public [infrastructure](thoughts/infrastructure.md) like roads (although not necessarily, if you have your drivers license revoked you may not be able to make use of the roads in the first place).

 It seems only natural that online media archives and open digital [infrastructure](thoughts/infrastructure.md) should qualify as well.